‘The Bachelor’ Finale Promises A Shocking First On ‘After The Final Rose’

 An inside source told The Hollywood Gossip that Viall was scared out of his mind going into the finale.
 “Nick was scared to death,” the source stated.
 “He said if he left alone, he would be devastated.”

 For someone who had a lot of doubts about his final rose, Viall certainly picked out a gorgeous engagement ring.
 In fact, the reality star reportedly dropped $93,000 on a diamond for his winner.
-The only question remaining is whether or not she’ll say yes.
+The only question remaining is whether or not she’ll say “yes.”

 As far as the runner-up is concerned, Viall didn’t let her know his decision until she professed her love for him.
 “He wanted to let her feel like she left nothing on the table,” a source said.
 “He told her his heart was with someone else.
 He tells the runner-up, ‘I’ve been so selfish.'”